 Obviously, more headroom means a more dynamic range and also more accurate mixing.
 Your monitor must have a good amount of headroom for a better mix.
 I know a question arrives on your mind that how much headroom is good for a better mix?

-Generally, the above 4dB of headroom is good for mixing.
-Don’t go for a monitor which has headroom under 4dB.
+Generally, the above 4dB of the headroom is good for mixing.
+Don’t go for a monitor which has a headroom under 4dB.
 It will cause distortion and when you increase the sound level it could damage your monitors too.

 Frequency Response plays a big role in choosing a monitor for your studio

 Finally, we are going to discuss the very important factor regarding sound monitors.